Boku Inc.

 1Establish a strategy and business model which promote long-term value for shareholdersAt Boku we seek to develop an entrepreneurial and supportive culture across our business so that these values are integral to everything else we do.

-An explanation of the Company’s business model and strategy, including key challenges in their execution (and how those will be addressed) is included on in the annual report.
+An explanation of the Company’s business model and strategy, including key challenges in their execution (and how those will be addressed) is included on pages 4 to 6 of our Annual Report.

-2Seek to understand and meet shareholder needs and expectationsThe Board engages with shareholders via a variety of channels and activities including the annual general meeting, updates to shareholders via its reporting and the regulatory news services, institutional and retail investor presentations and investor roadshows, all of which provide an opportunity for shareholders to engage directly with senior management and the Board.
+2Seek to understand and meet shareholder needs and expectationsThe Board is committed to regular, open and effective communication with shareholders to ensure that the Company’s strategy and performance are clearly understood.
+The Board engages with shareholders via a variety of channels and activities including the annual general meeting, updates to shareholders via its reporting and the regulatory news services, institutional and retail investor presentations and investor roadshows, all of which provide an opportunity for shareholders to engage directly with senior management and the Board.

-The main day-to-day engagement with shareholders and prospective investors is carried out by the Chief Executive Officer and Chief Financial Officer.
+The main day-to-day engagement with shareholders and prospective investors is carried out by the Chief Executive Officer and Chief Financial Officer and from time to time by our Chair.
 During the year, meetings with analysts and institutional shareholders take place immediately after the results announcements, supplemented by ad hoc meetings and calls at other times.

-Regular market reports are prepared by Company’s Nominated Advisor, Peel Hunt, which are then forwarded to the Board to ensure the Directors have a good understanding of shareholders’ views and expectations.
+Regular market reports are prepared by Company’s Nominated Advisor and which are provided to the Board for consideration and discussion to ensure that the Directors have a clear understanding of shareholders’ views and expectations.

-3Take into account wider stakeholder and social responsibilities and their implications for long-term successThe Board regularly considers the key resourcing requirements of the business including key stakeholder relationships which give the Company its competitive advantage and thereby contribute to its long-term success.
-The key stakeholders are the skilled people employed by the Company, its merchant and carrier relationships, together with other service providers.
-These relationships are regularly monitored and discussed at senior executive Board meetings.
+3Take into account wider stakeholder and social responsibilities and their implications for long-term successThe Board regularly considers resourcing requirements of the business including the key stakeholder relationships which give Boku its competitive advantage and thereby contribute to its long-term success.
+The key stakeholders are the skilled people employed by Boku, its merchant and carrier relationships, together with other service providers.
+These relationships are regularly monitored and discussed at senior Executive and Board meetings.

-The Company regularly approaches its key stakeholders for feedback through employee surveys, company wide all-hands meetings and progress meetings with merchants and carriers.
+Boku regularly approaches its key stakeholders for feedback through regular employee surveys, company wide all-hands meetings and progress workshops with merchants and carriers.
 Initiatives that have been developed following feedback include employee social events, updates to Company policies and improvements to the Company’s product offering.

 4Embed effective risk management, considering both opportunities and threats, throughout the organisationThe Board retains overall responsibility for identifying the major business risks faced by the Group by setting both the framework and risk appetite of the Group, in line with best practice.
-Our risk management framework and approach to risk is summarised in the annual report.
+Our risk management framework and approach to risk is summarised on pages 16 to 20 of our Annual Report.

 Maintain a Dynamic Management Framework